DecisionsDev/odm-docker-kubernetes/azure/README.md

 > NOTE: By default, a Kubernetes cluster version 1.16 or higher is created.

 ### d.
 Set up your environment to this cluster
-manage a Kubernetes cluster, you use kubectl, the Kubernetes command-line client.
+To manage a Kubernetes cluster, use kubectl, the Kubernetes command-line client.
 If you use Azure Cloud Shell, kubectl is already installed.
-To install kubectl locally, use the az aks install-cli command:
+To install kubectl locally, use the `az aks install-cli` command:

 ```console
 az aks install-cli
 ```

-To configure kubectl to connect to your Kubernetes cluster, use the az aks get-credentials command.
+To configure kubectl to connect to your Kubernetes cluster, use the `az aks get-credentials` command.
 This command downloads credentials and configures the Kubernetes CLI to use them.

 ```console
 az aks get-credentials --resource-group odm-group --name odm-cluster
 ```

-To verify the connection to your cluster, use the kubectl get command to return a list of the cluster nodes.
+To verify the connection to your cluster, use the kubectl get command to return the list of cluster nodes.

 ```console
 kubectl get nodes